How to Make the Best DIY Emergency Candles

 Why make your own candles

 If you've been following our site for any time, you know that we live off the grid.
-And also that we like to be prepared.
-We're constantly looking for ways to improve and add to our emergency supplies.
+And we also like to be prepared.
+We're constantly looking for ways to improve and add to our emergency supplies

 It's handy to have a supply of these DIY emergency candles for a natural disaster, power outage or other survival situation.